 Related: Search for Construction Manager jobs.

-"A lot of times we'll be at a site and so will four or five other outfits," says Krech.
+"A lot of times, we'll be at a site, and so will four or five other outfits," Krech said.
 "We all have to work together in order to stay on time, within budget and as scheduled."

-Danelle Prezioso, deputy executive director of the Construction Management Association of America, knows how valuable a good CM is to a project's successful completion.
+Danelle Prezioso, deputy executive director of the Construction Management Association of America, knows how valuable a good construction manager is to a project's successful completion.

-"The professional construction manager strives to give owners more effective control of complex construction, delivering high-quality finished projects on time and within budget," says Prezioso.
+"The professional construction manager strives to give owners more effective control of complex construction, delivering high-quality finished projects on time and within budget," Prezioso said.
 "The CM is your advocate, combining detailed technical knowledge with a commitment to meeting your needs."

-Prezioso says a CM is typically responsible for these duties:
+Prezioso says a construction manager is typically responsible for these duties:

-"Construction management is a discipline and management system specifically created to promote the successful execution of capital projects for owners," says Prezioso.
+"Construction management is a discipline and management system specifically created to promote the successful execution of capital projects for owners," Prezioso said.
 "These projects can be highly complex.
 Few owners maintain the staff resources necessary to pay close, continuing attention to every detail -- yet these details can make or break a project."

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.